signalogic/SigSRF_SDK/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;[iaTest (image analytics)](#user-content-iatestdemo)<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;[paTest (predictive analytics from log data)](#user-content-patestdemo)<br/>
 [Documentation, Support, and Contact](#user-content-documentationsupport)<br/>
+&nbsp;&nbsp;&nbsp;&nbsp;[When "Software Only" is Not Enough](#user-content-softwareonly)<br/>

 <a name="Overview"></a>
 # SigSRF Overview

-The SigSRF (Streaming Resource Functions) SDK introduces a scalable approach to media, HPC, and AI servers.
+The SigSRF (Streaming Resource Functions) SDK introduces a scalable approach to telecom, media, HPC, and AI servers.
 The basic concept is to scale between cloud, private cloud, and Edge and IoT servers, while maintaining a cloud programming model.

 The primary objectives of SigSRF software are:

-* provide high performance software modules for media, AI (deep learning), and analytics streaming applications
+* provide high performance software modules for telecom, media, AI (deep learning), and analytics streaming applications
-* provide both timestamp and data driven modes for (i) telecom and CDN applications and (ii) data analytics and web IT applications
+* provide both telecom and analytics modes for (i) telecom and CDN applications and (ii) data analytics and web IT applications
 * maintain a deployment grade solution.
 All modules and sources have been through customer acceptance testing
-* scale up with or without GPU, and provide high capacity, "real-time at scale" streaming and processing
+* scale up without GPU if needed, and provide high capacity, "real-time at scale" streaming and processing
-* scale down with or without ARM, and provide IoT and Edge solutions for SWaP <sup>1</sup> constrained applications
+* scale down without ARM if needed, and provide IoT and Edge solutions for SWaP <sup>1</sup> constrained applications
 * maintain full program compatibility with cloud servers, including open source software support, server architectures, latest programming languages, etc.

 <a name="PlatformsSupported"></a>
 ## Platforms Supported

 SigSRF software is designed to run on (i) private, public, or hybrid cloud servers and (ii) embedded system servers.
-Demos available on this page are intended to run on any Linux server based on x86, ARM, and PowerPC, and on form-factors as small as mini- and micro-ITX.
+Demos available on this page and the mediaTest/mediaMin demo pages are intended to run on any Linux server based on x86, ARM, and PowerPC, and on form-factors as small as mini- and micro-ITX.

-SigSRF supports OpenCV, media transcoding, deep learning <sup>2</sup>, speech recognition <sup>2</sup>, and other calculation / data intensive applications.
+SigSRF supports media delivery, transcoding, deep learning <sup>2</sup>, OpenCV, speech recognition <sup>2</sup>, and other calculation / data intensive applications.
 For applications facing SWaP, latency, or bandwidth constraints, SigSRF software supports a wide range of coCPU&trade; and SoC embedded device targets while maintaining a cloud compatible software architecture (see [When Software Only is Not Enough](#user-content-beyondsoftwareonly) below).

 SigSRF supports concurrent multiuser operation in a bare-metal environment, and in a KVM + QEMU virtualized environment, cores and network I/O interfaces appear as resources that can be allocated between VMs.
 VM and host users can share also, as the available pool of cores is handled by a physical layer back-end driver.
 This flexibility allows media, HPC, and AI applications to scale between cloud, enterprise, and remote vehicle/location servers.

-<a name="TimingModes"></a>
+<a name="OperatingModes"></a>
-## Timestamp and Clockless Timing Modes
+## Telecom and Analytics Modes

-SigSRF library modules support both packet timestamp and RTP timestamp timing modes, and a clockless (data driven) mode in which packet timestamps are ignored.
-Timestamp timing supports telecom and media delivery applications with hard requirements for real-time performance and latency.
-Clockless timing supports data analytics, lawful interception, web IT, and other applications that are "one step removed" from original end-point / source timing.
+SigSRF library modules support both telecom and analytics modes.

+Telecom mode is defined as direct handling of IP/UDP/RTP traffic.
+This mode is sometimes also referred to as “clocked” mode, as a wall clock reference is required for correct jitter buffer operation.
+Examples of telecom mode applications include network midpoints such as SBC (Session Border Controller) and media gateway, and endpoints such as handsets and softphones.
+Typically telecom applications have hard requirements for real-time performance and latency.

+<a name="TelecomModeDataFlowDiagram"></a>
+### Telecom Mode Data Flow Diagram

+Analytics mode is defined as indirect handling of IP/UDP/RTP traffic, where traffic is encapsulated or "one step removed", having been captured, copied, or relayed from direct traffic for additional processing.
+This mode is sometimes also referred to as data driven or “clockless” mode, the latter description referring to jitter buffer packet processing either wholly or partially without a wall clock reference.
+In general, analytics mode applications operate after real-time traffic has already occurred, although it may be incorrect to say "non-real-time" as they may need to reproduce or emulate the original real-time behavior.
+Examples of analytics mode include Lawful Intercept (LI) and web IT data analytics such as speaker identification and automatic speech recognition (ASR).

+<a name="AnalyticsModeDataFlowDiagram"></a>
+### Analytics Mode Data Flow Diagram

 <a name="Multithreaded"></a>
 ## Multithreaded for High Performance